kenmotoyama/Assignment24/README.md

 For each, I created a model that will enable us to predict the proclivity of a patient to getting sepsis using a subset of the Kaggle dataset features.
+In this manner, I will not only be able to answer my question on how being insured impacts patient ouctomes, but I will also learn about what other factors might contribute to patient outcomes with regards to sepsis.
-This question is important because it could help doctors predict the likelihood of a patient(s) getting sepsis so they can proactively focus on improving outcomes.
+This is important because it could help doctors predict the likelihood of a patient(s) getting sepsis so they can proactively focus on improving outcomes.

 I tried using a convolutional neural network as well to build a model but the model failed to complete its run.
 This makes some sense given